kotlin-orm/ktorm/hexo-docs/source/en/sequence-aggregation.md

 left join t_department _ref0 on t_employee.department_id = _ref0.id
 ```

 Here, the only thing we need is the average salaries, but we still have to obtain all the employees' data from the database.
-The performance losts may be intolerable in most cases.
+The performance issue may be intolerable in most cases.
 It'll be better for us to generate proper SQLs using *group by* clauses and aggregate functions, and move the aggregate calculations back to the database.
 To solve this problem, we need to use the `groupingBy` function.

 > Note that these two functions are design for very different purposes.
 The `groupBy` is a terminal operation, as it'll obtain all the entity objects and divide them into groups inside the JVM memory; However, the `groupingBy` is an intermediate operation, it'll add a *group by* clause to the final generated SQL, and particular aggregations should be specified using the following extension functions of `EntityGrouping`.